 ‘Situational awareness’ is the term often used in the military to describe this important skill.
 For navigation, it means keeping track of the terrain you’ve covered and comparing your surroundings with what you would expect from what you see on the map.

 Proper preparation means that you’ll have a plan in place for when things go wrong.
 Experienced wilderness travellers know how to use a range of techniques for getting to safety in an emergency or getting back on track when lost.
+One of these is always carrying a PLB/distress beacon.
 And if all else fails, you’ll want to have let people know your intentions so they know where to look for you if you don’t come back on time.